Last updated on June 5th, 2026 at 11:52 pm

 Next up is Mong Kok.

-The best time to go to Mong Kok is during late afternoon.
+The best time to visit Mong Kok is in the late afternoon.
 The stores here open later (around 1:30 p.m.) because they close later than regular stores.

-Here, there are all kinds of things to buy like…
+Here are all kinds of things to buy, like…

 - Sneakers